 An Australian power company upgraded their network to MPLS, but had no fiber available to implement primary and backup teleprotection links.
 The JumboSwitch C37.94 IP Gateway passed a variety of Latency and Operating Time tests for 87L Line Differential protection and was implemented as an easy edge solution on their MPLS network.

-In 2014, an Australian power company began modernizing their operation communications network.
+An Australian power company began modernizing their operation communications network.
 This included a rollout of optical fiber to the Zone Substations, implementing MPLS at the substations, and implementing teleprotection on a 132kV network.
 Primary factors driving the upgrade included:

 - Meeting protection fault clearance time standards under NER requirements